-He still held me by the throat, he squeezed harder cutting of my airway.
-I struggled to breath and thrashed around trying to get free.
-Somehow, I poked him hard in the eye.
+He still held me by the throat, he squeezed harder cutting off my airway.
+I struggled to breathe and thrashed around trying to get free.
+Somehow, I poked him hard in an eye.

 He released me and then staggered back clutching his face.
 He started screaming and stumbling around, “You stupid fucking cunt.
 You’ve fucking blinded me.”

 I didn’t care.
 I was too busy getting air back down my painful throat.
 I heard a crash and then his scream as he fell.
-The friggin’ idjit had stepped on the vacuum cleaners hose, got his feet tangled and tripped.
+The friggin idiot had stepped on the vacuum cleaners hose, got his feet tangled and tripped.
 He fell into the corner of the open doorway.

 He then ricocheted out through the doorway.
 He stumbled across the short landing, hit the rail and fell backwards then rolled down the half flight of stairs to land on the middle landing.

 I slowly got my breath back.
-I could hear him groaning.
+I heard him groan once.
 He was dragging in ragged breaths.
 I headed out the door to see what he had done to himself.
-He was half lying across the bottom three steps and the middle landing and wasn’t moving.
+He was half lying across the bottom three steps and the middle landing, and he wasn’t moving.

 I ran down the steps and asked him if he was all right.
 He wasn’t making any noise now.
-His eyes were closed and he wasn’t moving.
-I picked up his hand and his arm was just loose.
-I knew it was bad and I ran up the stairs, and rang the ambulance.
+His eyes were closed, and he wasn’t moving.
+I picked up his hand, and his arm was just loose.
+I knew it was bad and I ran back up the stairs and rang the ambulance.

-Bobby backed me up that I was nowhere near Brad when he fell.
+Bobby’s story backed up mine that I was nowhere near Brad when he fell.
 So no charges were laid against me.
-The cops didn’t move him either but they stayed with us until the ambulance finally turned up.
+The cops didn’t move him either, but they stayed with us until the ambulance finally turned up.

 We didn’t realise he was bleeding internally or that he had a serious head injury.
 He lived in intensive care for two months.
 He regained consciousness several times in the first couple of days, but each time he went under it was for longer than the last.

-While he was in hospital, I had learned from my lawyer and the cops of the debt’s Brad had been talking about.
+While he was in the hospital, I had learned from my lawyer, and the cops of the debt’s Brad had been talking about.
 Unbeknown to dad and me, Brad had a gambling addiction and was in serious debt when he married me.

-I also found the bastard had swapped the depression medications the doctor had given me after my dad died, for sedatives.
+I also learnt that the bastard had swapped the depression medications the doctor had given me after my dad died, for sedatives.
 The doctor suspected that he had also changed my dad’s medications as well.
 The prick had even paid for the wedding out of the farm accounts.

 This didn’t make us popular with the tax department.
 They did a full audit on the farm.
 Brad had been dipping into the accounts for months before and after my dad had died.
 The arsehole had me in debt to the tune of a quarter of a million dollars.

 Our savvy investment accountant had also invested it well.
-The lawyer was worried I was going to faint on him when he told me there was over three million in the trust.
+The lawyer was worried I was going to faint on him when he told me there was over three million in my trust fund.
 In addition, the mining lease would keep topping it up for the next ten years.

 One of the biggest problems with living in a small town is that everybody thinks your business was theirs.
 They gave me twelve months give or take, to get over the loss of my husband and father.